Spotfin betta

 This species needs 24-26°C in a 20 gallon tank.
 Use our heater calculator to find the right wattage.

-• Keep the water soft and stable; many sources recommend ~24–26°C (75–79°F) and acidic water.
-Wild fish are associated with very low pH (~4.4–5.7), while captive-bred specimens are often maintained closer to ~pH 6.0–7.0.
-If your tap is hard, consider RO/DI blended and lightly remineralized rather than relying on pH-altering chemicals.
+- Keep the water soft and stable; many sources recommend ~24-26°C (75-79°F) and acidic water.
+Wild fish are associated with very low pH (~4.4-5.7), while captive-bred specimens are often maintained closer to ~pH 6.0-7.0.
+If your tap water is hard, try blending RO/DI water and lightly remineralizing it instead of using pH-altering chemicals.

-• Two males together is asking for shredded fins, and even a pair needs hiding spots and space so the female can get away.
-If you see locked jaws or constant flaring, separate them before it turns into damage.
+- Keeping two males together can lead to shredded fins, and even a pair requires hiding spots and space so the female can escape if necessary.
+If you notice locked jaws or constant flaring, separate them to prevent injury.

-• Breeding is cool but slow: the male holds eggs/fry in his mouth for weeks and often stops eating, so do it in a peaceful tank and do not mess with him.
+- Breeding can be slow; the male holds eggs and fry in his mouth for weeks and may stop eating, so it's best to do this in a peaceful tank and avoid disturbing him.
 Once he releases fry, have tiny foods ready (baby brine shrimp, microworms) and keep filtration gentle.

 Compatibility